philipp-ullmann/blog-demo/README.md

 *Definition of task:*

-Please develop a rich javascript client, which lists all available comments.
-If an user clicks on a comment the full comment description should be visible and the corresponding video should be started.
-The client should run in all current browser, tablets and mobile phones.
+Develop a rich javascript client with it's main purpose to list all available comments.
+If an user clicks on a specific comment, the full comment description should unfold and be visible, as well as the corresponding video should start its playback right away.
+Compatibility is mandatory, as the developed client should operate and work with all current browsers, tablets (phablets) and mobile devices (phones, pods).
+Submission has to be done via html and js-code.
+Good luck!

 ## API